 Jennifer Thompson is a second year journalism student at University of Sheffield.
 She has been a fan of theatre for as long as she can remember regularly attending a variety of shows throughout the West End and London.
 Since moving up North she has enjoyed exploring all the exciting offerings of regional theatre.
 Outside of the theatre Jennifer enjoys all things Disney as well as filming and editing.

 Jamie Wheeler is an experienced director, designer and acting teacher.

 Ashanti Wheeler-Artwell is a poet, writer and actor.
 She is currently writing and developing her debut one women show, British Vogue, that will first be shown as a work-in-progress at Offbeat, Oxford’s Fringe festival from 27th-29th June.
 You can follow her creative endeavours on facebook @Ashanti Wheeler-Artwell Instagram @poetrythatunpicks or on her website ashantiwheelerartwell.com

 If you’d like to join our team of contributors, we are always open to applications from people hoping to improve their writing skills, see more theatre and have their work in an established online publication.
-We are looking for people able to review an average of 1 show per week, based anywhere in the UK.
+We are looking for people based anywhere in the UK.
 If you are a Journalism Student or aspiring to go into journalism and would be interested in conducting interviews for Upper Circle we also have several opportunities to do this.
 Please fill in the form below letting us know what you’re interested in and our Editor will get back to you.